Voice-over presentations offer a better learning experience because they are a more engaging way to learn.

 If you have created a presentation in an external platform like PowerPoint you can simply export it from that platform as a PDF to later upload to Thinkific!

-Here are the steps to create a Presentation lesson with voice-over on Thinkific
+Here are the steps to create a Presentation lesson with voice-over on Thinkific.

-Interested in improving the quality of your production?
+Not ready to take the leap, but still interested in improving the quality of your production?
 Check out one of these related guides: